2026 Stock Market Outlook: Sectors, Trends & Leverage Trading Strategies

 Despite fears of an AI-driven bubble and trade-war disruptions, the index closed 2025 at approximately 6,845 — a level that, in hindsight, represented peak momentum entering 2026.

-Allen Sinai, PhD, Chief Global Economist and Strategist at Decision Economics, Inc., projects even stronger outcomes: "The equity bull market will keep rolling… Robust corporate earnings for US companies averaging 15% to 20% for 2026 and the continuation of the incredible artificial intelligence (AI) productivity boom should lift stock prices to double-digit gains for the seventh time in the last
+Allen Sinai, PhD, Chief Global Economist and Strategist at Decision Economics, Inc., maintains a bullish posture: "The equity bull market will keep rolling… Robust corporate earnings for US companies averaging 15% to 20% for 2026 and the continuation of the incredible artificial intelligence (AI) productivity boom should lift stock prices to double-digit gains for the seventh time in the last

 eight years," per Bottom Line Personal (May 2026).
-Sinai also estimates U.S. GDP growth at about 2.8% for 2026, arguing that tax relief and AI-related capital spending are offsetting geopolitical and policy shocks.
+Sinai also estimates U.S. GDP growth at about 2.8% for 2026, arguing that tax relief and AI-related capital spending are offsetting geopolitical and policy shocks, with his S&P 500 year-end target at approximately 7,800–7,810.

-J.P.
-Morgan's Private Bank strategists remain constructive, noting that "outlook forecasts remain positive, with expectations for low double-digit growth this year and next," consistent with the S&P 500 EPS growth forecasts for 2026 running at 12–17%, per Moss Adams and NAGA Stock Market Forecast 2026.
+Morgan's Private Bank strategists remain constructive, noting that "outlook forecasts remain positive, with expectations for low double-digit growth this year and next," consistent with S&P 500 EPS growth forecasts for 2026 running at 22–24%, per Goldman Sachs and BlackRock data.

 The Primary Macro Headwinds in Mid-2026